diethercuello-a11y/app-dev/README.md

-# My Favorite Series
+# My Favorite Movie

-## Transformers
+## Tangled

-I really love *Transformers* because of its amazing mix of action, science fiction, and incredible robot battles.
+I really love *Tangled* because of its beautiful animation, heartwarming story, and unforgettable songs.
-The story shows the epic war between the **Autobots** and **Decepticons**, teaching teamwork, loyalty, and courage.
+It tells the story of **Rapunzel**, a princess with magical long hair who dreams of seeing the floating lanterns.

 **Main Characters:**
-- Optimus Prime 🛻
+- Rapunzel 👸
-- Bumblebee 🚗
+- Flynn Rider 🏴‍☠️
-- Megatron 💀
+- Pascal 🦎
-- Starscream ✈️
+- Maximus 🐴
-- Ironhide 🔫
+- Mother Gothel 😈

 **Favorite Quote:**
-> “Freedom is the right of all sentient beings.” – Optimus Prime
+> “Venture outside your comfort zone.
+The rewards are worth it.”

 **Why I Like It:**
-- The transformations are awesome.
+- The animation is stunning and colorful.
-- The battle scenes are thrilling.
+- The soundtrack is inspiring and fun.
-- The characters have strong personalities.
+- The characters are lovable and funny.
-- It mixes technology and heroism perfectly.
+- The movie teaches courage, freedom, and self-discovery.